daviddalpiaz/bsl/linear-regression.md

 As a general guiding heuristic, use 80% of the data for training, 20% for testing.

 In addition to the train-test split, we will further split the train data into **estimation** and **validation** sets.
-These are somewhat confusing terms, developed for STAT 432, but hear us out.
+These are somewhat confusing terms, developed for STAT 432, but hear us out.^[The hope is that these terms will make the transition to using cross-validation much easier.]

 To perform this split, we will *randomly* select some observations (from the train set) for the estimation (`est`) set, the remainder will be used for the validation (`val`) set.